cjbarrie/academictwitteR/README.md

 ## Authorization

-**The following demo refers to the development version of the package**.

 The first task is set authorization credentials with the `set_bearer()` function, which allows the user to store their bearer token in the .Renviron file.

 To do so, use: